georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ### Unique values

 If any data is unique to a particular claim, it offers no value.
-Querying the dataset, I found a few unique values felt comfortable removing, such as policy_number and incident location.
+Querying the dataset, I found a few unique values and felt comfortable removing, such as policy_number and incident location.

 ![alt text](/img/posts/fraud_prod/ss/unique.png)
 ```